Mission Wealth Management LP Acquires New Holdings in Chart Industries, Inc. (NASDAQ:GTLS)

 Chart Industries (NASDAQ:GTLS) last issued its earnings results on Thursday, July 22nd.
 The industrial products company reported $0.80 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.78 by $0.02.
 Chart Industries had a net margin of 27.06% and a return on equity of 6.01%.
 The firm had revenue of $322.00 million during the quarter, compared to analysts’ expectations of $320.01 million.
 During the same quarter last year, the company posted $0.63 earnings per share.
 The firm’s revenue was up 11.2% compared to the same quarter last year.
 As a group, equities analysts expect that Chart Industries, Inc. will post 3.83 EPS for the current year.

 Several brokerages have weighed in on GTLS.
 COKER & PALMER restated a “sector perform” rating on shares of Chart Industries in a research note on Tuesday, July 13th.
+Credit Suisse Group raised their target price on shares of Chart Industries from $165.00 to $178.00 and gave the company an “outperform” rating in a research note on Friday, July 23rd.
 The Goldman Sachs Group began coverage on shares of Chart Industries in a research note on Friday.
 They issued a “neutral” rating and a $193.00 target price for the company.
-Craig Hallum raised their target price on shares of Chart Industries from $188.00 to $219.00 and gave the company a “buy” rating in a research note on Tuesday, August 31st.
-Citigroup raised their target price on shares of Chart Industries from $189.00 to $215.00 and gave the company a “buy” rating in a research note on Tuesday, August 31st.
-Finally, Barclays assumed coverage on shares of Chart Industries in a research note on Wednesday, September 1st.
-They issued an “overweight” rating and a $226.00 target price for the company.
+Cowen raised their target price on shares of Chart Industries from $175.00 to $180.00 and gave the company an “outperform” rating in a research note on Monday, July 26th.
+Finally, Craig Hallum lifted their price objective on shares of Chart Industries from $188.00 to $219.00 and gave the stock a “buy” rating in a research note on Tuesday, August 31st.
 Three equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
 According to MarketBeat, Chart Industries currently has a consensus rating of “Buy” and an average target price of $180.20.

 Chart Industries Company Profile